wallarm/product-documentation/docs/latest/faq/common-errors-after-waf-installation.md

 Detailed directive description is available in the [official NGINX documentation](https://nginx.org/en/docs/http/ngx_http_core_module.html#client_max_body_size).

-## How to fix the errors "signature could not be verified for wallarm-node", "yum doesn't have enough cached data to continue", "signatures couldn't be verified?"?
+## How to fix the errors "signature could not be verified for wallarm-node", "yum doesn't have enough cached data to continue", "signatures couldn't be verified"?

 If GPG keys for Wallarm RPM or DEB packages are expired, you may get the following error messages: